djleven/my-movie-database/README.md

 * Failure in registering plugin script handle in some templates with earlier calls.
 * Hover on overview setting was not working.
 * Language bug breaks overview for some resource types (iso_639_1 data mismatch).
+* Faulty ordering of crew and cast credits.

 == Screenshots ==